maviance/smobilpay-java/README.md

-# java-smobilpay-s3p-api-client-standard
+# java-smobilpay-s3p-api-client

 ----
-##Objective
+## Objective

 This user guide is to be used if you wish to use the API Client by importing the provided jar into your application.

 ## Requirements

-Smobilpay third party API java client library requires [Java Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed and configured.
+Smobilpay's third party API Java client library requires [Java Development Kit 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to be installed and configured.

 You can verify it by checking the java version: